We're thrilled that you want to host a piano!

 What makes a good location for one of your pianos?

-We want the piano played frequently, so it should be placed somewhere with relatively high foot traffic where it's free for the public to use.
+We want the piano played frequently, so it should be in an area with relatively high foot traffic freely accessible for public use.

-If the piano is outdoors, it needs to be protected from water (rain, snow, stormy sideways rain, sprinklers, puddles, puddle spray, etc.).
+Outdoor pianos must be protected from water (rain, snow, sprinklers, puddles, sideways rain, etc.).

 Who owns the piano after it's been placed in the host locatiion?

-Play Me Again Pianos maintains ownership of the piano and provides basic maintenance to keep it playable.
+Play Me Again Pianos maintains ownership and provides basic maintenance to keep the piano playable.

 How long will the piano last?